 A view of a right knee showing the medial aspect, where the cut tendons of the three muscles that insert into the anteromedial aspect of the tibia make up the pes anserinus.
 Also included are the patellofemoral joint, the patellar ligament, and the patellar tendon.

 The joint capsule that encloses both joints is large, loose, and reinforced by tendons and expansions from the surrounding muscles and ligaments.
 The quadriceps tendon, patellar ligament, and expansions from the extensor muscles provide anterior stability (see Fig. 9.3).
 The lateral and medial collateral ligaments, iliotibial band, and pes anserinus help to provide medial–lateral stability, and the knee flexors help to provide posterior stability.
 In addition, the tibiofemoral joint is reinforced by the anterior and posterior cruciate ligaments, which are located within the joint (see Fig. 9.2).

 The tibiofemoral joint is a double condyloid joint with 2 degrees of freedom.
 Flexion–extension occurs in the sagittal plane around a medial–lateral axis and rotation occurs in the transverse plane around a vertical (longitudinal) axis.1 The incongruence and asymmetry of the tibiofemoral joint surfaces combined with muscle activity and ligamentous restraints produce an automatic rotation.
 This automatic rotation is involuntary and occurs primarily toward the end of extension when motion stops on the shorter lateral femoral condyle but continues on the longer medial condylar surface.
-During the last portion of the active extension ...
+During the last portion of ...